 I walked into the exam room to see Peggy, an overweight blond-haired, blue-eyed, middle-aged Irish woman who was wrapped in a blue paper gown.
 She was sweating profusely.
 After a brief greeting, she blurted out, “I think I have skin cancer.”

 She felt perfectly fine otherwise.
-She had no pain or itching.
-Peggy was convinced she was joining the ranks of her older sister, father, and maternal grandfather, all of whom had been diagnosed with some form of skin cancer in the past.
+She had no pain or itching or any other type of symptoms related to her skin.
+However, Peggy was convinced that she was joining the ranks of her older sister, father, and maternal grandfather, all of whom had been diagnosed with some form of skin cancer in the past.

-Tina confessed that she had been a tanning bed addict as a teenager, that she loved the sun and suffered many a sunburn as a child.
-In addition, Tina confessed that she never used sunscreen, well almost never, except for the small amount that might have been present in some of her makeup.
+Tina confessed that she had been a tanning bed addict as a teenager.
+She also said that she loved the sun.
+Furthermore, she had suffered many a sunburn as a child.
+In addition, Tina admitted that she never used sunscreen except for the small amount that might have been present in some of her makeup.